sonyahack1/HackTheBox/HTB_Support_Windows/HTB_Support_Windows_10.08.2025.md

 > complete compromise of the system.

 ---
+> [!NOTE]

-`Note`: The most difficult part of the whole process was the stage with decompiling the program `UserInfo.exe`.
+The most difficult part of the whole process was the stage with decompiling the program `UserInfo.exe`.
 Since I don't know the programming language `C#` at all, it was quite difficult for me to analyze the source code.
 I had to spend quite a bit of time before I figured out how the encryption algorithm works.

 ---